 13. ASSIGNMENT AND SUBCONTRACTING

 - The Supplier may sub-contract the performance of any of its duties.
+The Supplier will remain liable for the acts and omissions of its sub-contractors.
 The Supplier shall be entitled, at its sole discretion, to replace such service providers from time to time without notice to the Client.

 - The rights and liabilities of the parties hereto are binding on, and shall inure to the benefit of, the parties and their respective successors and permitted assigns.

-- Subject to Clause 14.4 , no changes to this Contract or the SOW(s) shall be valid unless made in writing and signed by the authorised representatives of both parties.
+- Subject to Clause 14.4 , no changes to this Contract shall be valid unless made in writing and signed by the authorised representatives of both parties.

 - Either party shall be entitled from time to time to request a change to the scope of the Services (“Change”).
-Neither party shall be entitled to charge for considering and/or negotiating a Change unless such consideration requires the Supplier to undertake detailed scoping in which case the Supplier shall be entitled to charge pursuant to an SOW.
+Neither party shall be entitled to charge for considering and/or negotiating a Change unless such consideration requires the Supplier to undertake detailed scoping in which case the Supplier shall be entitled to charge.

 - A Change will be effective when it is documented in writing in a standard Supplier change control form.

 - The Supplier reserves the right to make changes to Hosted Services from time to time provided that the Supplier has given the Client not less than sixty (60) days’ prior written notice of such change (a “Change Notice”) and provided further that in the event that such a change removes material Hosted Services functionality to the material detriment of the Client’s use of Hosted Services the Client shall be entitled by giving the Supplier not less than thirty (30) days’ prior written notice prior to the Change Notice taking effect to terminate this Contract.
 In the event that the Client has prepaid Fees covering a period that is shortened by termination by the Client in accordance with this Clause 14.4, the Supplier shall refund to the Client a proportion of the prepaid Fees in respect of such period, pro rated on a daily basis.